Email | (614) 928-3297

 Alex was ordained in 2016 by the Jewish Theological Seminary in New York, with a Master’s Degree in Midrash and Scriptural Exegesis, and a certificate in Pastoral Care and Counseling.
 He also served for three years as a rabbinic fellow at B’nai Jeshurun, a large, progressive, and vibrant congregation on the Upper West Side of Manhattan.
 In addition, Alex spent two summers serving as a chaplain intern, one at a the YM&YWHA senior center in Washington Heights, and the other at Project ORE, a Lower East Side soup kitchen and social services center for isolated, poor, homeless, and mentally ill Jews and non-Jews alike.

-Alex lives in Olde Towne East with his husband (also named Alex!), their son Ezra, and their dog Benjy.
+Alex lives in Olde Towne East with his husband (also named Alex!), their kids Ezra and Margot, and their dog Benjy.
 His interests include Jewish mysticism, nerdy science fiction, and good vegetarian junk food.

 “I particularly cherish and value when we are all singing together.
 I love it when we are all in harmony – clergy and congregation – and when I feel that what we’re singing lands in a way consistent with the meaning of the prayer.”